AndrewRathbun/DFIRMindMaps/OSArtifacts/README.md

-# Artifacts
+# OSArtifacts

-Any operating system can have a folder within `.\Artifacts`.
+Any operating system can have a folder within `.\OSArtifacts`.